eknaprasath/kubernetes/CKA/CKA.md

 kubectl exec etcd-master -n kube-system -- sh -c "ETCDCTL_API=3 etcdctl get / --prefix --keys-only --limit=10 --cacert /etc/kubernetes/pki/etcd/ca.crt --cert /etc/kubernetes/pki/etcd/server.crt  --key /etc/kubernetes/pki/etcd/server.key"

+KUBEAPI

+kubectl get nodes

+you run a kubectl command, the kubectl utility is infact reaching to the kube-apiserver.
+The kube-api server first authenticates the request and validates it.
+It then retrieves the data from the ETCD cluster and responds back with the requested information.